Nelitarnia/WO3U-speedrun-guide/character-notes.md

 The start of the flight animation also cannot be interrupted by water surface.
 Entering water while starting ground special and holding L-stick causes a momentum glitch where Hundun slides on water surface automatically and has some glitchy speed.
 It seems this glitch ends once you exit water.
 The ground combos where he also seems to enter flying state work differently and do not glitch up the same way when entering water.

 If you hold down L-stick and immediately interrupt Hundun's ground special with one of his moves, his direction will be reversed for a moment and the animation may look a bit odd.

+Flight cannot be used as a speed tactic.
+Although the flight speed scales with Hundun's base Speed, even at its fastest it's slower than just running normally.

 ### Other notes